NordicSemiconductor/Android-nRF-Toolbox/README.md

 Please, read the library documentation on GitHub for more information about the usage and permissions.

-The graph in HRM profile is created using the [MPAndroidChart v3.1.0](https://github.com/PhilJay/MPAndroidChart) contributed based on the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
+The graph in HRM profile is created using the [MPAndroidChart v3.1.0](https://github.com/PhilJay/MPAndroidChart) contribution based on the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).

 ### Note
 - Android 5.0 or newer is required.